-III.
+1 III.
 Implementing an Association-Wide Plan to Achieve Our Vision

-NEA will utilize the Framework for Racial Justice in Education to achieve our vision for safe, just, and equitable schools through the identification of strategies, activities, stakeholders, and internal and external levers of change required to influence sustainable transformation and learnings across school systems.
+2 NEA will utilize the Framework for Racial Justice in Education9 to achieve our vision for safe, just, 3 and equitable schools through the identification of strategies, activities, stakeholders, and internal and external levers of change required to influence sustainable transformation and learnings across school 4 5 systems.
 The framework identifies three strategies: awareness, capacity building, and action encompassed within pre- and post-qualitative and quantitative evaluations.
-The framework also provides direction to focus the identified strategies, tactics, and activities while determining partnerships needed to leverage systems of change within the Association and institutions.

-NEA will utilize the Racial Equity Impact Assessment (REIA) to guide the development and implementation of Association-wide plan activities.
+The framework also provides direction to 6 7 focus the identified strategies, tactics, and activities while determining partnerships needed to leverage systems of change within the Association and institutions.
+8 NEA will utilize the Racial Equity Impact Assessment (REIA)10 to guide the development and 9 10 implementation of Association-wide plan activities.
 The REIA is designed to ensure stakeholders are proactively working to prevent bias and racial inequities from appearing in identified solutions.
+11

-The goals of NEA's plan are to:

-- A. Identify and support opportunities to engage, activate, and mobilize members and leaders to organize to achieve safe, just, and equitable schools for every student, educator, parent/guardian, and community. - B. Develop an Association-wide understanding of the issues and impacts of the criminalization and policing of students. - C. Develop and strengthen NEA's partnerships and coalitions with organizations, movements, and legislators to advocate and organize for safe, just, and equitable schools. - D. Integrate and align the safe, just, and equitable schools vision and criteria across the NEA enterprise priorities and activities.
+- 12 The goals of NEA's plan are to: - A. Identify and support opportunities to engage, activate, and mobilize members and leaders to organize to achieve safe, just, and equitable schools for every student, educator, parent/guardian, and community. - B. Develop an Association-wide understanding of the issues and impacts of the criminalization and policing of students. - 18 C. Develop and strengthen NEA's partnerships and coalitions with organizations, movements, and 19 legislators to advocate and organize for safe, just, and equitable schools. - 20 D. Integrate and align the safe, just, and equitable schools vision and criteria across the NEA - 21 enterprise priorities and activities.

-&lt;sup>9 See Report of the NEA Task Force on Safe, Just, and Equitable Schools, Appendix C.
+9 See Report of the NEA Task Force on Safe, Just, and Equitable Schools, Appendix C.

-&lt;sup>10 See Report of the NEA Task Force on Safe, Just, and Equitable Schools, Appendix D.
+10 See Report of the NEA Task Force on Safe, Just, and Equitable Schools, Appendix D.

-The Use of Artificial Intelligence in Education
+I. The Use of Artificial Intelligence in Education

-Adopted by the 2024 NEA Representative Assembly
+Adopted by the 2024 Representative Assembly

-Artificial intelligence (AI) is a rapidly advancing technology, actively changing how we teach, learn, work, and live.
-This Policy Statement sets forth principles regarding the use of AI in education and specifies the Association's role in supporting and advocating for students and educators in this domain.
+8 Artificial intelligence (AI) is a rapidly advancing technology, actively changing how we teach, learn, 9 work, and live.
+This Policy Statement sets forth principles regarding the use of AI in education and 10 specifies the Association's role in supporting and advocating for students and educators in this domain.

-Definitions
+11 12 Definitions

-For purposes of this Policy Statement, the following definitions apply:
+13 For purposes of this Policy Statement. the following definitions apply: r or parposes or this roney Statement, ine rono i ing aerinnerons appij.

-- Algorithmic bias: "Systematic, unwanted unfairness in how a computer detects patterns or automates decisions," often based on characteristics and identities such as age, class, culture, disability, ethnicity, gender, location, nationality, political affiliation, race, religious background and practices, and/or sexuality. - 2.
-Artificial intelligence (AI): Machine-based systems designed around human-defined objectives to perform tasks that would otherwise require human or animal intelligence. - AI literacy: Understanding what it means to learn with and about AI while gaining specific knowledge about how artificial intelligence works, the skills necessary to master AI tools, and how to critically navigate the benefits and risks of this technology. - 4.
-Data governance: A set of practices that ensures that data assets are formally managed throughout a system/enterprise and that define the roles, responsibilities, and processes for ensuring accountability for and ownership of data assets. - 5.
+- Algorithmic bias: "Systematic, unwanted unfairness in how a computer detects patterns or automates decisions,"1 often based on characteristics and identities such as age, class, culture, disability, ethnicity, gender, location, nationality, political affiliation, race, religious background and practices, and/or sexuality. - 18 2.
+Artificial intelligence (AI): Machine-based systems designed around human-defined objectives to perform tasks that would otherwise require human or animal intelligence. - 3.
+AI literacy: Understanding what it means to learn with and about AI while gaining specific knowledge about how artificial intelligence works, the skills necessary to master AI tools, and how to critically navigate the benefits and risks of this technology. - 23 4.
+Data governance: A set of practices that ensures that data assets are formally managed 24 throughout a system/enterprise and that define the roles, responsibilities, and processes for ensuring accountability for and ownership of data assets. - 26 5.
 Educators: People employed by an institution dedicated to pre-K-12 or higher education. - 6.
-Generative AI: Artificial intelligence tools that generate text, images, videos, or other content based on existing data patterns and structures. - 7.
-Transparency: Open disclosure of how AI systems work, including how they reach decisions and the data used to do so.
+Generative AI: Artificial intelligence tools that generate text, images, videos, or other content based on existing data patterns and structures. - Transparency: Open disclosure of how AI systems work, including how they reach decisions and the data used to do so. - 31

-Principles
+32 Principles

-Students and educators must remain at the center of education
+35 Students and educators must remain at the center of education